lucasdrem/lucasdrem/README.md

 - 🎓 Chemical Engineer graduated from USP/POLI - São Paulo / Brazil;

-- :computer: Software Engineer and Partner at Neorisk;
+- :computer: Software Engineer at X-Team;

 - :man_technologist: Always studying React, Next JS, Node.js, React Native, Flutter and the best patterns and algorithms in Javascript/Typescript.
 But also interested in Django REST, GraphQL and Rust.